 Stephen would like to hear from anyone who may have known his uncle.
 Please contact him through this website.

-Source : Steven Matthews, nephew, CWGC, Nightjar Newsletter Summer / Autumn 2003 and J. Michael Townsend, Chairman of the RAFA French Riviera Branch.
+Source : Stephen Matthews (nephew) and CWGC and Nightjar Newsletter Summer / Autumn 2003 and J. Michael Townsend, Chairman of the RAFA French Riviera Branch and Australian War Memorial

 MATTHEWS, S C